Adam Enfroy Logo

 Everyone involved should be on board with the structure and flow of the live event.

-This will help you work out any kinks and give you the confidence you need for a successful live event.
+A test run helps you work out any kinks and give you the confidence you need for a successful live event.

 Consider Your Webinar Location